Here are answers to our most frequently asked questions.

 - At what age can I enroll my child?
 We offer a play-based preschool education for children ranging in age from two to five years old.
 The Pre-3s Class is for children who will be two years old by August 31st, and the 3-5s Class is for children who will be between the ages of three and five by August 31st.

 - How many students are in each preschool class?
 Our class sizes are dictated in part by the NSCCPP.
-We are encouraged to enroll between 18 and 22 students per class, though there have been years where class size has been kept as low as 12, or a teacher has chosen to limit the class to a maximum to 20.
+We are encouraged to enroll between 18 and 22 students per class, though there have been years where class size has been kept as low as 12, where a teacher has chosen to limit the class to a maximum to 20, or where a class has expanded up to 24.

 - What is a typical day like?
 A typical day in the classroom involves child-led outdoor and indoor free play time, parent-led small group time, snack time, and teacher-led circle time.